Wyko/essential_deathworlders/content/books/salvage/salvage_chapter_2_food.md

 The human looked at the weapon he was holding.
 "No shit?"

-"No shit," Chir repeated, starting to get the feel for the human\'s way of talking.
+"No shit," Chir repeated, starting to get a feel for the human\'s way of talking.
 The bigger versions can really \'fuck shit up\'."

 "I think I was shot by one before," the human said.
 "It was fuckloads